C String Extraction: Standard, Custom & Multibyte Guide

 char src[] = "Hello, World!";

-char dest[6]; // buffer to store the substring
+char dest[6]; // Buffer to store the substring

-strncpy(dest, src, 5); // copy the first 5 characters "Hello"
+strncpy(dest, src, 5); // Copy the first 5 characters "Hello"

-dest[5] = ' '; // manually add the null terminator
+dest[5] = '\0'; // Manually add the null terminator

-printf("Substring: %s\n", dest); // outputs "Hello"
+printf("Substring: %s\n", dest); // Output "Hello"

 return 0;